 In the second scenario where there is no agreement between potential beneficiaries a dispute may ensure and the last will and testament will have to be contested or disputed.
 Disputing a will in the UK can be a complex and costly exercise, it is therefore important to seek professional legal advice and understand the likelihood of winning your claim before you start.

-The following video shows details of the process of contesting a will in the UK
+The following video shows details of the process of contesting a last will and testament in England or Wales

 Additional information on the grounds for contesting a will can be found in this video about the http://www.youtube.com/watch?v=W56Bq3boxpw